How a Leading Global Private Equity Firm Went From Blocking AI Agents to a Secure Enterprise Program in Days, Not Months

 The Implementation

-Geordie was deployed across close to 2,000 machines at the firm, on every laptop and endpoint in the organisation, with no disruption to end users and no changes to existing infrastructure.
+Geordie was deployed across the entire estate at the firm, on every laptop and endpoint in the organization, with no disruption to end users and no changes to existing infrastructure.
 The scheduled task architecture meant there was no persistent agent running on machines, and the absence of SSL inspection meant the existing network security stack continued to operate as designed.

-The implementation also established a new AI approval workflow.
-Rather than reviewing individual agents,which would quickly become unmanageable at scale, the team built a platform-level approval process.
-For each new AI platform under consideration, the security engineer would review the activity with Geordie, including the prompts, risk flags and connection data, then produce a documented assessment for the CISO and the firm's AI working group.
+The implementation also established a new AI agent approval workflow.
+Rather than reviewing individual agents, which would quickly become unmanageable at scale, the team built a platform-level approval process.
+For each new agentic platform under consideration, the security engineer would review the activity with Geordie, including the prompts, risk flags and connection data, then produce a documented assessment for the CISO and the firm's AI working group.

 I go through the platform in Geordie, look at the chats, the prompts, any risk indicators that surface, and I give a clear assessment to my team.
 Everyone can see that someone has looked at it properly, that we have visibility, and that we're accepting informed risk rather than flying blind.